The Pre- Back to School Ritual that every Mom needs to know

 At the bottom.
 Make sure last year’s backpack isn’t crammed in there full of stuff.
 It could be scary (and explain that smell you have been smelling.)
 I was never a “buy a new backpack every year” mom.
 If it was in good condition, it was getting reused.
 But that is my own personal opinion.
 If a backpack is in good condition, giving it a good cleaning and adding it to the donation pile is a commendable action.
 Save the cleaning for when you're done, whether you’re donating or reusing.
 Just empty it and throw it in the bathroom sink and keep moving.
 Put any salvageable pencils, pens, crayons, etc. into one of the shoeboxes.
 But if the backpack smells and the zippers are broken, pitch the whole thing and be grateful that you splurged on contractor bags!!!

-[Helpful tip: “Krud Kutter” is a great cleaner because it gets the pencil and most ink marks out and can make it look brand new.]
+[Helpful tip: The Branch Basics All-Purpose Cleaner is a great rescuer because it gets the pencil and most ink marks out and can make it look brand new.]

 Now search for shoes with missing mates and other lost souls (I avoided the bad pun there) because they accumulate on the closet floor.
 Add any writing utensils to the shoebox.
-This box will go to school for her teacher's classroom supplies.
+This box can to school for her teacher's classroom supplies.
 Her teacher will appreciate it.
-It will result in less out of pocket costs for her teacher to ensure that her students have what they need to succeed.
+It will result in less out-of-pocket costs for her teacher to ensure that her students have what they need to succeed.
 You already know that you want to buy new ones anyway.
 Separate out hair ties and have her put them away.
-(Now you can cross hair-ties off the shopping list!)
+(Now you can cross hair ties off the shopping list!)

-If there are any papers or mementos that she (or you-but be careful) want to keep, add them to the folder and make a note of what you intend to do with them.
-Put the date of last school year (2018-2019) as the date on the folder.
+If there are any papers or mementos that she (or you*) want to keep, add them to the folder and make a note of what you intend to do with them.
+(File them, frame them, make a collage, etc.) Date the folder with the previous school year.

 I always cut up beloved out-grown or stained T-shirts into dust rags.
 It adds a little nostalgic joy to dusting.
 Keep a couple of ratty underwear for “period underwear.”
 She will REALLY appreciate that advice down the road.
 As you go through, remind her that if she doesn’t love it, it should move on.

-Take a swipe under the bed, carefully.
+Take a swipe under the bed or any other large furniture, carefully.
 Again, this isn’t a time for lectures.
 It is a time to prepare for the exciting/anxious times ahead.
 You guys can start to have an honest conversation about how to improve the room’s functionality.
 And if she has ideas on how to better use her space: then LISTEN!!